 Tenant Responsibilities in West Virginia

 West Virginia does not explicitly outline tenant responsibilities in its state code.
-As such, West Virginia tenants are not obliged to abide by any “unreasonable” responsibilities not agreed upon in the lease.
 In general, though, West Virginia tenants should:

 Evictions in West Virginia